Vertigo at The Harris - December 2015

 They Eat Culture and The Harris Museum & Art Gallery presented an evening of film noir.
 Audience members experienced Hitchcock’s classic starring Kim Novak and James Stewart in the wonderful pillared and vaulted cafe at the centre of the Neo-Classical museum.

 A pre-show soundtrack was provided by a live performance by Preston’s Polypores – a new project from musical polymath Stephen J Buckley, Polypores’ music explores a world of forgotten suspense movies and half-remembered childhood public information films: dark and unsettling, the ideal launch into an evening of mystery.
-Further noir-ish sounds were on-hand from Preston’s Concrète Tapes, vintage soundtracks & moody jazz to start the kick start the evening, served up with complimentary canapés and wine.
+Further noir-ish sounds were on-hand from Preston’s Concrete Tapes, vintage soundtracks & moody jazz to kick start the evening, served up with complementary canapés and wine.

 More information to follow on the other interventions in the Harris as part of the Love season.